UYork-Robotic-Manipulation-Lab/UYork-Robotic-Manipulation-Lab.github.io/members.md

 </p>

 <p style="text-align: left;">
 <b>Jian Zhao (2024)</b> is a doctoral student working on Deformable Object Manipulation.
-He obtained his BEng and MSc at the prestigious Beijing Institute of Technology.
+He obtained his BEng and MSc at the Beijing Institute of Technology.
 </p>